Virgil (wrestler): New World Order (1996–1999)

-In 1996, Jones debuted for World Championship Wrestling (WCW) as Vincent, the fifth member of the original nWo along with Ted DiBiase.
+In 1996, Jones debuted for World Championship Wrestling (WCW) as Vincent, the eighth member of the original nWo along with Ted DiBiase.
 He was given the role of nWo's "Head of Security" and often took the brunt of the beatings from WCW wrestlers to protect the other nWo members.
 Jones had minor success upon his arrival, having a short stint of undefeated matches on WCW Saturday Night.
 After DiBiase quit the nWo, Vincent began accompanying Scott Norton, Scott Steiner, Konnan and Brian Adams to the ring.
 At Starrcade on December 28, 1997, he teamed with Norton and Randy Savage to defeat the Steiner Brothers and Ray Traylor.

 When the nWo split in 1998, Vincent remained loyal to the original black and white faction led by Hollywood Hulk Hogan, which was now being called “nWo Hollywood”, frequently teaming with new nWo Hollywood recruit Stevie Ray.
 After Starrcade, the nWo Hollywood and Wolfpac factions reunited and formed two squads, Wolfpac or nWo Red & Black (also known as nWo Elite), and Vincent was demoted to be a part of the nWo Black & White (known as the nWo “B-Team”) with The Giant, Adams, Curt Hennig, Horace Hogan, Norton and Ray.

 On the February 13, 1999 episode of WCW Saturday Night, before his match with Johnny Swinger; Vincent asked for a microphone and changed his name to Vince.
 He began feuding with Ray over who would be the de facto leader of the nWo B-Team, but Ray became the leader after defeating Vince in a Harlem Street Fight at Uncensored on March 15.
 The issue of who was the leader persisted, and on April 5 episode of Monday Nitro, a 4-man battle royale was held to determine the leader, but Vince was the first man eliminated by Adams; Ray won the match.
 In the following months, Vince remained with the nWo B-Team as the last remaining member of the original nWo.
 Both squads of the nWo shrunk as one member after another slowly left over time, leaving only Vince as the sole member and de facto last leader of the original nWo before the faction dissolved for good in October.

 West Texas Rednecks, Powers That Be, Mr. Jones and end of WCW (1999–2000)

-After the nWo dissolved, Jones changed his name to Curly Bill and joined the West Texas Rednecks with Hennig, Barry Windham, Kendall Windham and Bobby Duncum Jr. Vince Russo started the “Powers That Be” and in December 1999 changed Jones’s name to Shane and made him a bodyguard character once again for himself and the Harris Brothers (known briefly as Creative Control).
+After the nWo dissolved, Jones changed his name to Curly Bill and joined the West Texas Rednecks with Hennig, Barry Windham, Kendall Windham and Bobby Duncum Jr.

+Vince Russo started the “Powers That Be” and in December 1999 changed Jones’s name to Shane and made him a bodyguard character once again for himself and the Harris Brothers (known briefly as Creative Control).

 In mid-2000, Jones became Mr. Jones; the manager for Ernest "The Cat" Miller, but he was soon replaced by a valet named Ms. Jones.
 This was Jones' final character in WCW and he wrestled under his real name, Mike Jones, before departing WCW in late 2000.